 The demolition process can take up to 12 weeks.
 Upon completion of all demolition works in Burbank can now determine your Site Costs, as accurate levels / contours and soil classification can be obtained for your property.
 These are required to determine the appropriate slab design for your new home.

-This is a feature survey requested by Burbank on your behalf.
-This survey provides Burbank with accurate data of the contours/ slope of your land.
+This is a survey requested by Burbank on your behalf to record accurate data of the contours and the slope of your land (i.e. the actual condition of the site) after the demolition has been carried out.
 It will also identify all key elements specific to your block, which are critical in determining the siting of your new home, such as the location of existing power poles, cross over, trees, service locations and neighbouring structures.
-The reference to ‘Post Demolition’ refers to the fact the survey is conducted after the demolition works have taken place.

 These are the computation, designs and details received from a Structural /Civil Engineer specifically calculated based on the results of the Feature Survey, Soil Report, and the design of the home you have selected, also taking into consideration where your home is positioned on your block of land.
 This is one of the many documents required to obtain a Building Permit.